userfrosting/learn/08.routes-and-controllers/06.client-input/01.validation/docs.md

 #### Validators

-A validator consists of a **validator name**, and a set of validator attributes.
+A validator consists of a **validator name**, and a set of validator **attributes**.
+Each validator must have at least one attribute.

 In addition to the rule-specific attributes described below, each validator may contain a **validation message** assigned to a `message` attribute.
 The validation message will be recorded during the call to `ServerSideValidator::validate` in the event that the field fails the validation rule.
 This can be a simple text message, or you may [reference a translatable string key](/i18n#the-placeholder) using the `&` prefix.

 **Example:**
 ```yaml